 This assumes you've read the tooltips already.

-M2 (Nourish): the standard, 3-stack heal which also has a heal-over-time component.
+- M2 (Nourish): The standard, three-stack heal which also has a heal-over-time component.
 With only 11 health healed, it's one of the weakest among support champions, but luckily Blossom has her Tree to compensate.
 As usual, remember to stay within range of your allies for the cooldown reduction.

-Q (Tree of Life): for all intents and purposes, similar to Pestilus' Queen, except immobile.
+- Q (Tree of Life): For all intents and purposes, this is similar to Pestilus' Queen, except immobile.
 Plant it at the spot where your allies are fighting for continuous heals.
 Use it as a shield against ranged attacks, especially ones that deal no damage like Iva's Taser or Jade's Disabling Shot.
 A good portion of your healing should come from this skill.

 Round 1 has well-balanced battlerites, and depending on the situation, either of the three can serve you well.

-Recommended: Hop and Skip (safe choice, good for 3s), Powerful Pitch (against ranged teams in 2s)
+Recommended: Hop and Skip (safe choice, good for 3s) and Powerful Pitch (against ranged teams in 2s).